 Last week, comedian Lil Duval appeared as a guest on the “World’s Most Dangerous Morning Show,” the Breakfast Club.
 The discussion turned to the transgender community, as one of the guests that week had been transgender activist, author, and host Janet Mock.
 While on, the crew asked Duval what he would do in the instance that he’d slept with a trans person, without prior knowledge of the person’s gender assignment at birth.
 Duval responded by saying that he’d “probably kill them.”
 Of course…that didn’t go well.
 There isn’t a PR person on this planet that could make what he said sound good, and honestly, they shouldn’t even try.
 Immediately after that comment, all members of the Breakfast Club informed Duval that murdering a trans person is a hate crime.
 However, that didn’t stop people from boycotting Charlamagne, and boycotting The Breakfast Club into this week.
 But now, I have questions.

-It’s true-Duval’s statements were cringe-worthy, and he deserves every bit of clap back that he’s gotten and continues to get.
+It’s true-Duval’s statements were disgusting and cringe-worthy, and he deserves every bit of clap back that he’s gotten and continues to get.
 Though Duval doesn’t seem phased…

 I think there are a few points that need to be addressed as the drama surrounding his appearance continues to unfold.